airqua/airqua-web/README.md

 # AirQua frontend
 ## About
 Repository with frontend interface for AirQua service.
-Includes the main page, pages with guides and a personal cabinet
+Includes main page, pages with guides and account management.

 ## Local development
 1. Clone project